GabeOchieng/Zomato_Restaurants_Analysis/README.md

 ![alt text](https://raw.githubusercontent.com/karankharecha/Zomato_Restaurants_Analysis/master/output_files/popular_cuisine.png)

+### Summary:
+Graph shows filtered highest rated restaurants with each price range in India.
+In addition to this CSV file describes the list of all highest rated restaurants in each countries having popular cuisine.

 ## Analysis III: Analysis of value for money (highest rating and lowest cost) for India and United States

 - Indian restaurants with highest rating and lowest cost with cuisines and average cost for two